Innovation in Security Approved for New Fairfield Schools:

 The Ekahau Badge System

 A badge system to know the location of expensive, mobile equipment as well as doctors and patients is not new for hospitals.
-This technology is now being brought to schools, and the New Fairfield Public Schools are considering adding it as additional means to protect our students and staff.
+This technology is now being brought to schools, and the New Fairfield Public Schools are adding it as additional means to protect our students and staff.

 - Immediate notification of the police through the badge, with an exact location of the need